Welcome - Thank You For Your Visit

 Artistic Representations and Iconography (Four-Faced Brahma Meaning):

 The artistic representations of Brahma often feature him with four faces and four arms, each face oriented in one of the cardinal directions.
-This iconography embodies Brahma's comprehensive vision and understanding, symbolizing his all-seeing nature and his dominion over the universe’s four corners.
-Each face is believed to represent a different aspect of knowledge and the sacred Hindu scripture, the four Vedas: Rig, Yajur, Sama, and Atharva.
+This iconography embodies Brahma's comprehensive vision and understanding, symbolizing his all-seeing nature and dominion over the universe's four corners.
+Each face is believed to represent a different aspect of knowledge, and the sacred Hindu scripture consists of the four Vedas: Rig, Yajur, Sama, and Atharva.

 His depictions usually include various symbols: